lei-lei-shanda/poorman-faas/docs/oct-03.md

 # Some thoughts

-> Do we use OpenAPI codegen or not?
+> Should we use OpenAPI codegen or not?

 Learning towards Yes, but there are some issues.